web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/basic/css-usage.md

 }
 ```

-## Using CSS Modules

-Please read the [Using CSS Modules](/guide/basic/css-modules.html) chapter for a complete usage of CSS Modules.

 ## CSS Minify

 Usually, in production environments we compress static assets such as CSS, JS, etc. to achieve better transfer efficiency.